joshcanhelp/proper-widgets/README.md

-Proper Widgets
+PROPER Widgets
 =================

-Proper Widgets are well-coded, useable widgets for any WordPress installation.
+PROPER Widgets are well-coded, useable widgets for any WordPress installation.
 Included in this package:

 * Article Widget: to display a title, subtitle, blurb of text, and a link to more
 * Google News Widget: to display a feed of Google News links using a keyword or phrase